DoNOF/DoNOFsw/README.md

 DoNOF can perform computational chemistry calculations based on the Natural Orbital Functional Theory (NOFT), including PNOF5, PNOF6 and PNOF7.
 Correlation corrections after PNOF calculations can be estimated by second order perturbation theories.
 The total spin is conserved, not just the spin projection.

 The solution is established optimizing the energy functional with respect to the occupation numbers (ONs) and to the natural orbitals (NOs), separately.
-The constrained nonlinear programming problem for the ONs is treated under pairing restrictions as an unconstrained minization, while the orbital optimization is carried out by a self-consistent procedure which yields the NOs automatically orthogonal.
+The constrained nonlinear programming problem for the ONs is treated under pairing restrictions as an unconstrained minimization, while the orbital optimization is carried out by a self-consistent procedure which yields the NOs automatically orthogonal.
 To achieve convergence, the direct inversion of the iterative subspace (DIIS) extrapolation technique is used, and a variable scale factor balances the symmetric matrix subject to the iterative diagonalizations.

 The &INPRUN and &NOFINP namelists specify the input and output, and the fundamental job options.